tcroshaw/tcroshaw.github.io/README.md

-## Projects, Posts and Codeshare

-Welcome to the landing page for my personal github account!
+Welcome to the landing page for Tom's personal github account.

-My career has taken me from studying rocks as a geologist in the mines of Western Australia to analysing catastrophes in the insurance industry as a research analyst.
-The success of these roles and the services they provide rely on a common element: **Data**.
-I now find myself at General Assembly studying the Data Science Immersive course in Sydney (Mar - Jun 2017), to learn the tools and techniques to create powerful insights and predictions with data.

-This page will keep you up to date with progress on my data science journey and I will share coding, projects and posts here as I go!
+Tom is a research analyst turned data scientist with a keen interest in the natural environment, science and of course... **Data!**

 ---